Santa Barbara Police to Set Up DUI Checkpoint

-The Santa Barbara Police Department will conduct a DUI checkpoint from 6 p.m. to midnight Friday.
+The Santa Barbara Police Department will conduct a DUI checkpoint from 7 p.m. to 3 a.m.
+Sunday.

 Driver’s licenses will be checked at the checkpoint.

-The department urges everyone to drink responsibly, pre-arrange for a ride home, designate a driver and understand that every officer will be diligently looking for the impaired driver.
-Additionally, DUI enforcement officers will be on patrol throughout the weekend.
+The department urges residents to drink responsibly, pre-arrange for a ride home, designate a driver and understand that officers will be diligently looking for impaired drivers.

+Additionally, DUI enforcement officers will be on patrol throughout the weekend, and residents are urged to call 9-1-1 to report suspected impaired drivers.

 Funding for the program was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.